-This article is part of a set of statistical articles, which are based on the Eurostat publication ’Sustainable development in the European Union — Monitoring report - 2018 edition’.
-This report is the second edition of Eurostat’s future series of monitoring reports on sustainable development, which provide a quantitative assessment of progress of the EU towards the SDGs in an EU context.
+This article is a part of a set of statistical articles, which are based on the Eurostat publication ’Sustainable development in the European Union — Monitoring report on progress towards the SDGS in an EU context — 2021 edition’.
+This report is the fifth edition of Eurostat’s series of monitoring reports on sustainable development, which provide a quantitative assessment of progress of the EU towards the SDGs in an EU context.

-Goal 1 calls for the eradication of poverty in all its manifestations.
-It envisions shared prosperity, basic standard of living and social protection benefits for people everywhere, including the poorest and most vulnerable.
+SDG 1 calls for the eradication of poverty in all its manifestations.
+It envisions shared prosperity, a basic standard of living and social protection benefits for people everywhere, including the poorest and most vulnerable.
 The goal seeks to ensure equal rights and access to economic and natural resources.